 If you plan on going canyoneering, it’s best to visit the waterfalls first.
 The iconic photos of Kawasan Falls are taken at the first waterfall but the last waterfall is just as beautiful.
 There is a short uphill walk to the others and we also enjoyed these to ourselves early in the morning.

-The cheapest way to get to Kawasan Falls
+The cheapest (and easiest) way to get to Kawasan Falls

 A pre-booked canyoneering tour is around 1,500-1,700 pesos and restricts your freedom to explore the falls before starting the canyoneering.
 Most tours start around 8 am so by the time if you finish your canyoneering trip, the falls will be busy.
 The cheapest and easiest way to get to Kawasan Falls is by bus.
 From Cebu City, go to the South Bus Terminal and hop on any bus bound for Badian.
 From anywhere else, just wait on the main road and wave down a bus heading south.
 Let the driver know you want to go to the main entrance of Kawasan Falls (rather than the canyoneering entrance) and from there, it’s a 20-minute easy walk to the main the waterfall.
 Buses are quite frequent and have no set timetable so you don’t need to book in advance.